Indie folk

-Indie folk is a music genre that arose in the 1990s among musicians from indie rock scenes influenced by folk music.
+Indie folk (also called alternative folk) is an alternative genre of music that arose in the 1990s among musicians from indie rock scenes influenced by folk music.

+Characteristics

+The staff of Paste Magazine said in 2020: "No music genre is particularly easy to define, but “indie folk” is about as nebulous as they come."
 Indie folk hybridizes the acoustic guitar melodies of traditional folk music with contemporary instrumentation.
+The lyrical style commonly includes raw emotional experiences, social commentary and an introspective lens.
+The genre blends the ethos and experimental nature of indie music with the storytelling of folk music.
+Instruments frequently used in the genre include guitars, banjos, mandolins, and ukuleles.

+History

 The genre has its earliest origins in 1990s folk artists who displayed alternative rock influences in their music, such as Ani DiFranco and Dan Bern, and acoustic artists such as Elliott Smith and Will Oldham.
 In the following decade, labels such as Saddle Creek, Barsuk, Ramseur, and Sub Pop helped to provide support to indie folk, with artists such as Fleet Foxes breaking into the pop charts with albums such as Helplessness Blues.